Xercoy/superfluous/README.md

 # How to Run

+This can be run locally or via Docker.

+### Running Locally
 If Go is installed, `go build` should produce a binary.
 Execute that binary to start the web server which will be listening on port `8080`.

+### Via Docker
+Assuming Docker is installed, there are commands in the Makefile directives set to build and run the server. `make docker-build` will build the image from the Dockerfile and `docker-run` will execute the container.
+Note: The container will not run in detached mode for now AKA as a "background container".

+## Test if Things are Running

 Navigate to the page and you should see:
 ```